Nyumat/NyumatFlix/README.md

 # [NyumatFlix](https://nyumatflix.com)

 The successor to NyumatFlix V2.
-Now including shadcn-ui, more servers, and a better design.
+Now including collaboration, multiple servers, and an improved design for heavy usage.

 ## ⚡️ Tech Stack